audeellen/sales-data-sql-analysis/README.md

 # Sales Data Analysis using SQL

-This dataset contains transactional sales data from a retail store.
-Each row represents a single customer purchase and includes detailed information on the purchase, customer, and product.
-The data is suitable for exploratory data analysis, performance tracking, business reporting, and practicing SQL for business analyst roles.
+This project is based on a sales dataset from a fictional retail company with multiple branches operating in different cities.
+The dataset simulates real-world transaction data and contains 1,000+ rows (assumed—you can adjust based on the actual size) capturing key details about customer purchases, pricing, revenue, and feedback.
+To demonstrate SQL skills relevant to analytical roles, I performed Exploratory Data Analysis series of intermediate SQL queries.

 | Column | Description | Data Type